pranithaiwiz/Coffee_machine/README.md

-Absolutely, here's a README prompt tailored for the provided Python code representing a basic coffee machine:

 Basic Coffee Machine README
 Description
 This Python code represents a basic simulation of a coffee machine.
 It allows users to make espresso and latte while managing ingredient levels and refilling them as needed.